In Maternal-Fetal Medicine (MFM)

 - Dr. Mert Ozan Bahtiyar - Director, Yale Fetal Care Center

-- Dr. Joshua Copel - Vice Chair and Director of Fetal Echocardiography
+- Dr. Joshua Copel - Vice Chair, Obstetrics; Director of Fetal Echocardiography

-- Dr. Linda Fan - Director, Gynecology Section
+- Dr. Linda Fan - Director, General Gynecology

-- Dr. Jessica Illuzzi - Director, Medical Studies; Clerkship Director
+- Dr. Jessica Illuzzi - Director, Laborist & Midwifery; Medical Studies; Clerkship Director

 - Dr. Gil Mor - Division Director, Reproductive Sciences; Director Reproductive Immunology Unit and Discovery To Cure Program

-- Dr. Pasquale Patrizio - REI Practice Director, Yale Fertility Center
+- Dr. Pasquale Patrizio - Director, Fertility Preservation Program

-- Dr. Peter Schwartz - Section Chief, Gynecologic Oncology and Vice Chair of Gynecology
+- Dr. Peter Schwartz - John Slade Ely Professor of Obstetrics, Gynecology, and Reproductive Sciences; Vice Chair, Gynecology; Section Chief, Gynecologic Oncology

 - Dr. Nancy Stanwood - Section Chief, Family Planning